 Considered on of the safest Arab countries in the Middle East, Jordan has historically manage to keep itself away from terrorism and instability.
 As the conflict increases in the middle east, Jordan has been greatly hospitable, accepting refugees from Palestine and Syria.
 It has also become a safe haven for thousands of Iraqi Christians fleeing the Islamic State.
 Encourage both locals and refugees alike with the love of Jesus Christ.

 Known for its beaches, Cyprus also has a rugged interior with vast wine regions; making it a hotspot for tourism.
-It’s also known for its Greek Mythology and houses Mt Olympus.
+It’s also known for its Greek Mythology and houses Mount Olympus.
 But not everything is as it seems, the religion and nation is divided.
-With the north being ruled by Turkey, it’s inhabitants are majority muslim, and the south being an independent nation, many are Greek Orthodox.
+With the north being ruled by Turkey, its inhabitants are majority Muslim, and the south being an independent nation, many are Greek Orthodox.
 Share the truth of the Gospel and see forgiveness take root to a nation divided.

 After the fall of the Ottoman Empire, modern Turkey was united in 1923 under Ataturk.
 Its location at the crossroads between Europe and Asia makes it an influential player in European and Middle Eastern politics and economy.
 Although there is no official religion, more than 99% of the Turkish people are Muslim.
 Istanbul has long been the headquarters of the Eastern Orthodox Church, but Christians still make up less than 0.2% of the population.
 The potential for outreach in this country is enormous.
 Come bring light to this beautiful nation of people who desperately need to personally experience the love of Jesus.